Burmese–Siamese War (1765–1767): Implementation of strategies

 In the third year of his reign, Zempiuscien (Hsinbyushin) abandoned the new city of Mozzobò (Moksobo), and transported the court to Ava, the ancient residence of the Burmese kings.
-At the same time he dispatched his army against the Siamese, who had refused to pay the tribute promised to his father Alomprà (Alaungpaya).
+At the same time, he dispatched his army against the Siamese, who had refused to pay the tribute promised to his father Alomprà (Alaungpaya).
 Jodià (Ayutthaya), the usual residence of their kings was taken and sacked; more perhaps through the cowardice of the Siamese, or rather the dissensions that distracted the court, than by any valour on the part of the Burmese.
 After a short time, the conquerors abandoned the city, carrying with them an inestimable booty, together with an innumerable multitude of slaves, among whom were most of the members of the royal family.
 In this expedition the Burmese also obtained possession of Merghi (Mergui), and its district on the coast of Tenasserim.

 Intervening Chinese attacks on Burma in the Sino-Burmese war hastened the inevitable fall of Ayutthaya, as King Hsinbyushin ordered, in January 1767, the Burmese commanders Maha Nawrahta and Nemyo Thihapate, who had been besieging Ayutthaya, to step up and finish the conquest of Ayutthaya in order to divert forces to the Chinese front.
 However, the Chinese invasions of Burma happening in the same time as Burmese attack on Ayutthaya was a total coincidence.
-There was no actual cooperation between China and Siam and China did not lend any military supports to Siam before 1777.
+There was no actual cooperation between China and Siam and China did not lend any military support to Siam before 1777.
 The idea that China and Siam cooperated against Burma during 1765–1767 is a misconception.
 Given geographical distance, China was not aware about Burmese invasion of Siam and Siamese court did not know about Chinese invasions of Burma.
 Yang Yingju, the supreme commander of Chinese forces in Burma, proposed in May 1767 for Siam to cooperate with China to invade Burma from another direction, not knowing that Ayutthaya had already been reduced to ruins by the Burmese.
 Only when a report from Hà Tiên came in December 1768 that China became aware of Ayutthaya's destruction.
 Burmese preoccupation with Chinese wars during 1766–1769 indeed gave Siam an opportunity to resurge under the new Thonburi regime but it was an unintended effect.